Written by: Jay H.

 - Install whitelisting software to ensure applications cannot execute themselves.

 - Back up your files frequently and store them offline.
 Should malware attack, the damage dealt will be much less significant.

 If you fall victim to ransomware, you may ask yourself—should I pay the ransom?

 Although urged by law enforcement not to, many companies do end up paying the ransom.
 Some even budget for possible ransomware attacks.
 Why is this?

 Many of the organizations targeted are healthcare and financial sectors, which are particularly sensitive to ransomware attacks.
 These organizations need access to their data urgently and are generally willing to pay the ransom to regain access.
 Also, the perpetrators tend to make the ransom prices relatively low, so it is worth it for the organization to pay the ransom instead of paying a third party to regain computer access or rebuild the lost data.

 That said, it ultimately falls on you to decide.
 You are dealing with criminals, and most people would prefer not to give money out to their attackers.
 Furthermore, sometimes the attackers’ claims are false, and they actually have not encrypted your data at all—this is called scareware.
 Also, there is no guarantee the attackers will actually restore your data should you pay the ransom; however, usually, this isn’t the case.
 Otherwise, ransomware would quickly earn a reputation, and no one would pay the criminals.

 In conclusion, be sure to be proactive and strengthen your defences using the preventative methods provided in this article.
-Attackers are constantly looking for their next victims to extort—make yourself less likely to be their latest.
-Consult security experts to create a strategy to protect your business from attackers.
+Attackers are constantly looking for their next victims to extort—take steps to prevent yourself from being next.
+Contact us today to consult with security experts to create a strategy to protect your business from ransomware and other attacks.

 To learn more about cybersecurity threats, click here.